DineshBSTeam/BSFlutterIntegration/README.md

-### Check Your SDK integration Credentials with [ClientTesting.apk](https://bitbucket.org/banksaathi/android-native-sdk-integration/src/master/sample/ClientTesting.apk)

-# BankSathi SDK Integration to Android Project
+# BankSathi SDK Integration into Flutter Project

 This document serves as the integration doc for the BankSathi SDK into Android native application.